-The treatments meant for the fibroid tumors are dependent upon the seriousness of the symptoms and the wish of the patient.
-Fibroid and back pain can be severe, intermittent or mild.
-It can have some impact on the day or interfere completely with the daily activities.
-If the fibroid and back pain is interfering with the daily activities and the treatments can be the pain relievers sold over the counter, surgery and the GnRH agonists such as Lupron which deprive the fibroid of estrogen.
+The treatments meant for fibroid tumors are dependent upon the seriousness of the symptoms and the wish of the patient.
+Fibroid and back pain can be severe, intermittent, or mild.
+It can have some impact on the day or interfere completely with daily activities.
+If the fibroid and back pain is interfering with the daily activities and the treatments can be the pain relievers sold over the counter, surgery, and the GnRH agonists such as Lupron which deprive the fibroid of estrogen.

 Fibroid tumors rarely get cancerous and are rarely a danger to a patient unless there is a development of complications such as dangerous heavy bleeding.
 Back pain caused by Fibroids is never dangerous; however, it can get debilitating.
 The seriousness of the fibroid symptoms can in many cases diminish with the onset of menopause; a majority of physicians prefer to wait and see.
 If the fibroid and back pain getting in the way of your daily activities then you need to seek medical attention.